 Dr. Arthur McAmmond Blakely was born on the 9th of August, 1885 in Madoc Twp.
 His parents John E. Blakely and the former Lavina Broad were farmers.
 He had an older sister named May and a younger brother named Fred.
-Dr. Blakely and his family moved to Chatham around 1905.
-Dr. Blakely graduated from Chatham Collegiate Institute, prior to attending university.
+Dr. Blakely was educated in a small rural country school and he attended the Madoc High School before his family moved to Chatham around 1905.
+Dr. Blakely finished his high school education at Chatham Collegiate Institute, prior to attending university.

 Dr. Blakely graduated M.B. in 1916 from the University of Toronto Faculty of Medicine.
 He was the class president in his fourth year of university.
 Dr. Blakely interned at the Hospital for Sick Children.